clj-python/libpython-clj/README.md

 [build](scripts/build-conda-docker)
 our test [docker containers](dockerfiles/CondaDockerfile).

+#### devcontainer
+The scicloj community is maintaining a `devcontainer` [template](https://github.com/scicloj/devcontainer-templates/tree/main/src/scicloj) on which `libpython-clj` is know to work out of the box.

+This can be used as a starting point for projects using `libpython-clj` or as reference for debuging issues.

 ## Community

 We like to talk about libpython-clj on [Zulip](https://clojurians.zulipchat.com/#streams/215609/libpython-clj-dev) as the conversations are persistent and searchable.